In today’s episode, you’ll discover why you lose money scalping the markets.

 5. You don’t pay attention to transaction costs and the spread

-But here’s the thing, if you have a spread of let’s say 1 pip, then that’s about 20% of your potential profit.
+But here’s the thing, if you have a spread of let’s say 1 pip, then that’s about 20% of your potential profit or stop loss for scalping.
 Can you see where I’m coming from?
 This will cost you a lot in the long run.

 Let’s say your spread is 20% of your returns, and let’s say hypothetically every month as a scalper you make 20% a month.
-But if you’re paying 1 pip spread out of that 5 pip profit target and stop loss, then you’re pretty much flat for the months.
+But if you’re paying 1 pip spread out of that 5 pip profit target and stop loss for scalping, then you’re pretty much flat for the months.